dmsuehir/transformers/docs/source/en/perf_train_cpu_many_k8s.md

             emptyDir:
               medium: Memory
 ```
-To run this example, update the spec based on the nodes in your cluster.
+To run this example, update the yaml based on the nodes in your cluster.
 Use `kubectl get nodes` and
-`kubectl describe node <node name>` to find the number of available nodes and the CPU and memory capacity of the nodes.
+`kubectl describe node <node name>` to find the number of available nodes, node labels, and the CPU and memory capacity
+of the nodes.
 The CPU resource limits/requests in the yaml are defined in
 [cpu units](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu) where 1 CPU
 unit is equivalent to 1 physical CPU core or 1 virtual core (depending on whether the node is a physical host or a VM).
 The amount of CPU and memory limits/requests defined in the yaml should be less than the amount of available CPU/memory
 capacity on a single machine.
 It is usually a good idea to not use the entire machine's capacity in order to leave
 some resources for the kubelet and OS.
+In order to get ["guaranteed"](https://kubernetes.io/docs/concepts/workloads/pods/pod-qos/#guaranteed)
+[quality of service](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/) for the worker pods,
+set the same CPU and memory amounts for both the resource limits and requests.

 After the PyTorchJob spec has been updated with values appropriate to your cluster and training job, it can be deployed
 to the cluster using: